nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 The following figure shows the modules that are enabled when the application is working as a desktop mouse.

 .. figure:: /images/nrf_desktop_arch_dmouse.svg
-   :scale: 25 %
    :alt: nRF Desktop high-level design (desktop mouse)

-   Application configured as a desktop mouse (click to enlarge)
+   Application configured as a desktop mouse

 Keyboard module set
 -------------------